Churches in Nigeria Shuttered, Reduced with Uptick in Terrorism

 “The way and manner this is happening shows that some of our intelligence security operatives have either been compromised, or their rank-and-file are already infiltrated by members of this Islamic sect,” he said.

-The Rev. Paul Emeka, general superintendent of the Assemblies of God Church, Nigeria, lamented that the violence of Boko Haram has gone unchecked.
+The Rev. Paul Emeka, general superintendent of the Assemblies of God Church, Nigeria, lamented that the violence of an extremist group that is located primarily in Northern Nigeria has gone unchecked.

 “They have burned churches and forced many Christians to run away from their homes,” he said.